raspberrypilearning/sense-hat-advent-calendar/en/step_8.md

 Once you're sure the code works, remove the test day and month and the `#` to return the code to normal.
 --- /collapse ---

 + Finally, let's display the picture as well as showing today's date.
-Add some code to the `if` part to display the picture for days that are between 1st and 24th December, and wait with it on the screen for 5 seconds.
+Add some code to the `if` part to display the picture for days that are between the 1st and 24th of December, and wait with it on the screen for 5 seconds.

 ```python
 if month == "December" and day < 25: